fasiha/ebisu/README.md

 If you pass in `logDomain=False`, this function will call `exp2` to convert log-probability (-∞ to 0) to actual probability (0 to 1).
 (This is not done by default because `exp2`, floating-point power, is actually expensive compared to arithmetic.
 No, I don’t have an explicit reference.
 Yes, profiling is important.)

-**Nota bene** if you’re storing Ebisu models as JSON in SQL, you most likely do not need this function!
+**Nota bene** if you’re storing Ebisu models as JSON in SQL, you might not need this function!
 The following snippet selects all columns and a new column, called `logPredictRecall`, assuming a SQLite table called `mytable` with Ebisu models in a column called `model_json`:
 ```sql
 SELECT
   t.id,